silksong-modding/Silksong.Modding.Templates/README.md

 By default, the template automatically targets the latest available version of the game.
 If you want to make mods specifically targeting an older version of the game, you can use the `-gv` flag to specify the version.

 Use `dotnet new silksongplugin --help` to see additional options.
+Visual Studio and Rider both also provide a GUI for project creation once the template is installed.

 ## What's included in the template?